The Bankrate promise

-Chase credit cards are some of the most popular available today, and it’s easy to see why.
-Not only do many of their cards let you earn Chase Ultimate Rewards points, which are some of the most flexible points out there, but they also offer popular cash back credit cards, co-branded hotel and airline cards and credit card options for small business owners and entrepreneurs.
+Why should you use Chase Offers?
+Doing so is free and requires very little effort, and Chase credit cards are already some of the most popular rewards cards available today.
+Many of its cards let you earn Chase Ultimate Rewards points, which are some of the most flexible points out there.
+Chase also offers popular cash back credit cards, co-branded hotel and airline cards and credit card options for small business owners and entrepreneurs.

 What is Chase Offers?

-Chase Offers is part of the Chase Ultimate Rewards program, and it works similarly to the American Express Amex Offers feature.
+Chase Offers is part of the Chase Ultimate Rewards program, and it works similarly to American Express’ Amex Offers feature.
 When you get approved for any Chase credit card, you’ll have access to an array of Chase Offers “deals” that you can apply to your account if you want.

 There are a few key reasons Chase credit card offers are worth pursuing.
-First, these offers are free to use and are preloaded within your online account management page or the Chase mobile app.
-Also, remember that the cash back you earn with Chase Offers is given on top of the rewards you earn just by paying with your Chase credit card.
+First, these offers are free and preloaded within your online account management page or the Chase mobile app.
+In addition, the statement credits you earn with Chase Offers are given on top of the rewards you earn just by paying with your Chase credit card.

-Keep in mind Chase offers change all the time, and the one you like may only be there once, only to disappear later.
+Chase Offers are typically advertised as a percentage back on purchases with select merchants or a specific amount of cash back.
+There’s typically either a maximum amount you can earn, a specific spending requirement or both.
+Keep in mind Chase Offers change all the time, and the one you like may appear once, only to disappear later.
 Here are a few recent examples of Chase Offers we have seen:

 Limitations to keep in mind

-While Chase Offers is free and easy to use, you should know about all the fine print and limitations.
+While Chase Offers is free and easy to use, you should know the fine print and limitations.

 First, you’ll notice that Chase Offers all have an expiration date, and sometimes the date is only a few weeks (or a few days) from when the offer shows up in your account.
 For this reason, you should go ahead and add any Chase Offers you like to your card.
 There’s no penalty for letting an offer expire without using it, so you might as well.